mhpi/generic_deltamodel/docs/configuration_glossary.md

 # Configuration Glossary

-This document is intended to define all configuration options used in (1) model and (2) observation configuration files in dMG.
+This document is intended to define all configuration options used in (1) model and (2) observation configuration files in 𝛿MG.

 Universal options will be **bold-faced** to distinguish from options used specifically for MHPI hydrology models like δHBV (see [examples](../example/hydrology/)).